jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-enumerables/readme.md

 * But before we talk about enumerables, let's see how traditional loops work in Ruby...
 * You will use these!

+Q: What loops did we use in Javascript?

 #### While

 Like Javascript, runs the loop while a condition is true.